varsha1n/eccomerce_website/README.md

 Follow these Steps to run the project

-1: Download the zip file or Clone the Project using the command - git clone https://github.com/varsha1n/ecommerce.git
+1: Download the zip file

 2: Extract files